sendgrid/sendgrid-ruby/README.md

 include SendGrid

 from = Email.new(email: 'test@example.com')
-subject = 'Hello World from the SendGrid Ruby Library!' to = Email.new(email: 'test@example.com')
+subject = 'Sending with SendGrid is Fun' to = Email.new(email: 'test@example.com')
-content = Content.new(type: 'text/plain', value: 'Hello, Email!')
-mail = Mail.new(from, subject, to, content)
+content = Content.new(type: 'text/plain', value: 'and easy to do anywhere, even with Ruby') mail = Mail.new(from, subject, to, content)

 sg = SendGrid::API.new(api_key: ENV['SENDGRID_API_KEY'])